St. Edmund's College, Shillong: Campus and buildings

-Located in Laitumkhrah, Shillong, St. Edmund's College has a green, sprawling campus with many buildings and sports facilities.
+Located in Laitumkhrah, Shillong, St. Edmund's College has a campus with many buildings and sports facilities.
 The main gate is on the south-east side of the campus, located on National Highway 40.
 The campus stretches up to near Laitumkhrah Bazar in the north-eastern side, traverses towards the north-west up to near the Cathedral of Mary Help of Christians.
 In between, the northern perimeter is dotted by important institutions and landmarks such as Bethany Society, NCC Office, Mary Rice School, Don Bosco Mini Stadium, etc. The south-western perimeter stretches up to Assam House.
 The main campus of SEC is shared by St. Edmund's School.
 The school occupies the south-west section of the campus and has two football fields, a cricket ground, basketball courts, volleyball court, squash court, Chapel and Grotto, living quarters for the Christian Brothers, etc.

 Academic facilities

 Laboratories

-The Laboratories are well-equipped with all the modern amenities and calibrated instruments.
 The Computer Lab, besides holding routine class works also doubles up as the IT Hub of the college taking care of the networking (and maintenance) of different parts of the college.